BenQuigley/excel_challenges/README.md

 2. **The Text to Columns Wizard**
 Copy and paste the Program field from column C into column F.
-Use the [Text to Columns](https://support.office.com/en-us/article/Split-names-by-using-the-Convert-Text-to-Columns-Wizard-2cd989db-2b1f-4d89-b17b-534250ff9905) wizard (under Data -> Data Tools -> Text to Columns) to split Column F into two columns, F and G.
+Use the [Text to Columns](https://support.office.com/en-us/article/Split-names-by-using-the-Convert-Text-to-Columns-Wizard-2cd989db-2b1f-4d89-b17b-534250ff9905) wizard (under Data -> Data Tools -> Text to Columns) to split Column F (like "BM4.UNDL") into two values: the value before the period (like "BM4") to remain in column F, and the value after the period (like "UNDL") to move to column G.
-**Hint:** The delimiter should be whatever character separates the first column value from the second column value.
+**Hint:** Because the "." character is used to separate the first part of the program from the second, it is called a "delimiter."
 **Note:** All of the challenges after this one (#2) can be solved by writing a formula.
 With each formula, you only have to write it once.
 Write the formula in row 2 in the requested column, then copy and paste it down into all the other rows.

 3. **Using IF (and Nested Formulas, and OR)**